Get in touch: contact@saraelphinstone.com or

 I am able to draw on a range of therapeutic theory and practice, using tools from humanistic, psychodynamic, cognitive-behavioural, mindfulness and nervous system regulation based approaches.

-Working from a neuroaffirming model which embraces neurodivergence, seeking not to fix but to empower radical acceptance and self-compassion.
+Working from a neuroaffirming model which seeks not to fix but to empower radical acceptance and self-compassion while helping you to reconnect with your authentic self.

-My sessions are confidential and I meet you from a place of deep curiosity and recognition.
+I will meet you from a place of deep curiosity and recognition.
 I believe your unique experience is valid and offer a non judgemental space to process and make meaning, moving towards greater clarity and peace.

-Mentoring sessions are also available for neurodivergent individuals, parents and wider support networks.
-I use my experience in mentoring sessions to help with things like work on emotional regulation, sensory needs, self advocacy, recognising strengths, or parenting neurodivergent young people, including those with a PDA profile.
+Sessions are available for neurodivergent individuals, parents and wider support networks.
+These sessions can help with things like emotional regulation, sensory needs, self advocacy, recognising strengths, or parenting neurodivergent young people, including those with a PDA profile.

 adjustments and accommodations